Pushkar Sohoni: Experience

 Pushkar Sohoni often speaks at public events, and has led heritage walks.
 He often speaks on the local history of Pune.
 Dr. Sohoni has lectured extensively on the architecture of the Deccan.
 He has lectured on several occasions at Jnanapravaha in Mumbai.
 He has also appeared in a documentary film Tales of Ahmednagar on historic Ahmednagar produced by Live History India, a portal for which he was one of the earliest contributors.
 He has also featured in other films on the kings of Ahmadnagar, such as The Mad King Murtaza.
 In January 2020, he was on a panel at the Kerala Literature Festival to discuss Tony Joseph's book Early Indians.
+Dr. Sohoni has also been a moderator at several conferences, including the History Literature Festival.
 He has taught at the University of Pennsylvania, the University of the Arts (Philadelphia), the University of British Columbia, and Comenius University in Bratislava, in addition to the Indian Institute of Science Education and Research, Pune.
 He has been a visiting critic at KRVIA.

 Pushkar Sohoni worked on conservation projects in Mesa Verde National Park and in the Saint Louis Cemetery in New Orleans, as part of the Centre for Architectural Conservation (then known as the Architectural Conservation Laboratory) at the University of Pennsylvania.
 He was a member of the archaeological expedition to Iran in 2004, to excavate sites of the Jiroft culture.
 In 2005, he worked for the Architectural Heritage division of INTACH, New Delhi, working on the documentation of Durbar Hall in Qila Mubarak, Patiala.
 Since 2015, he is an Associate Editor of South Asian Studies (Journal of the British Association for South Asian Studies (BASAS)).
-Pushkar Sohoni was on the Board of Studies for Architecture (Department of Science and Technology), Savitribai Phule Pune University from 2018 to 2022 and the Board of Studies for Architecture at Vishwakarma University since 2019.
+Pushkar Sohoni was on the Board of Studies for Architecture (Department of Science and Technology), Savitribai Phule Pune University from 2018 and the Board of Studies for Architecture at Vishwakarma University from 2019 to 2022.

+In 2025, along with Sarah Melsens and Maya Dodd, Pushkar Sohoni launched the Pune Architectural History Archive.